batcholi/Archean_wiki/src/interfaces.md

 2. **Double-click** the tool to activate it
 3. The tool will use resources from the container instead of your backpack

+> **Tip:** If you have an item from a container selected in your hand, pressing **Tab** will automatically open both your backpack and the source container.

 This is especially useful when resources are too heavy to carry on your avatar:
 - **Constructor Tool** - build using components stored in the container
 - **Destructor Tool** - destroyed components go into the container